espressif/esp-sr/docs/en/speech_command_recognition/README.rst

 | English |           |             |               | √           |
 +---------+-----------+-------------+---------------+-------------+

-For details on flash models, see Section :doc:`flash model <../flash_model/README>` .
+For details on flash models, see Section :doc:`Flashing Models <../flash_model/README>` .

 .. note::
     Models ending with Q8 represents the 8 bit version of the model, which is more lightweight.